cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 #### Developer Access Rules

 Developers control which callers can reach their routes by creating access rules.
-Each rule has a human-readable name for auditability and a selector that identifies allowed callers.
+Each rule has a selector that identifies allowed callers.
+Labels and annotations provide metadata for auditability.
 Only Space Developers in the route's space can manage access rules — unlike C2C policies which require permissions in both source and destination spaces, access rules are destination-controlled.

 ##### Selector Syntax